 - passport or identity card for Europeans,

-- the official medical certificate provided by the organisation, duly completed, and signed by the doctor less than 90 days before the start of the race.
+The official medical certificate provided by the organisation, duly completed, and signed by a doctor less than 90 days before the start of the race.

 Registrations can only be made online via the HMDS website: https://registration.halfmarathondessables.com